 Always use the combination of your footwork and stick-work to defend the goal from the attacker.
 If the attacker is a leftie, you need to force him to switch the balance to his right and vice versa.
 You can do it when your footwork, agility and speed are at the maximum possible limit.

-- Ladder drill: A good way to practice footwork is the ladder drill.
+A good way to practice footwork is the ladder drill.
 You’ll need a ladder with 10 to 12 equidistant rungs.
 You can spread it on the grass field and start practicing.
 The drills are two-feet-in, in-in-out-out, jump-in & jump-out, scissors, and the triple-set forward-jump.
-You need to jump on the metatarsal bones (fee-balls), keep your body straight, and bend your knees at 90 degree and keep pumping your arms.
+You need to jump on the metatarsal bones (fee-balls), keep your body straight, and bend your knees at 90 degrees and keep pumping your arms.

 Ladder Drill Benefits: Footwork speed could improve with practice.
 Your entire body becomes agile.
 Reflexive actions quicken.
 Arms movement turns into free-flow.
 You can check your opponent’s flow and force him to switch to his weaker side get defensive from offensive motion.
 It is the time you use your angular footwork and arms move to take the ball away from him.